plaskowski/EmbeddedBrowserIntellijPlugin/README.md

 ## Configuration

+As for now the plugin options can set by editing `.idea/workspace.xml` (remember to close the IDE before editing it).

-Add following properties to PropertiesComponent in your `.idea/workspace.xml`:
+You can add following optional properties to PropertiesComponent in `.idea/workspace.xml`:
 - `com.github.plaskowski.embeddedbrowserintellijplugin.initial_url` - the initial URL to load
 - `com.github.plaskowski.embeddedbrowserintellijplugin.cache_path` - a folder where browser should store its state
   - configure this if you want the browser state (sessions, cookies) to persist between IDE restarts